-The EEO Rule was developed in response to two decisions by the U.S. Court of Appeals for the D.C.
-Circuit which held that the FCC's prior versions of the EEO Rule were unconstitutional.3 A significant issue in both cases was the Commission's requirement that certain EEO-related information be reported and publicly identify the race, ethnicity and gender of employees at all nonexempt radio and television stations.
-The D.C.
-Circuit ruled that the FCC's use of the data to determine compliance with its EEO Rule had the effect of creating a racially-based quota system.
-Our Section's lawyers successfully litigated these cases and continue to represent the State Broadcasters Associations in proceedings that ask the Commission to reconsider some aspects of the new EEO Rule and in particular, to adopt EEO reporting requirements that do not require the public disclosure of this sensitive data.
+The FCC's current EEO rule went into effect on March 10, 2003.1 It was developed in response to two decisions by the United States Court of Appeals for the District of Columbia Circuit which held that the FCC's prior versions of the EEO Rule were unconstitutional.2 A significant issue in both court cases was the FCC's requirement that stations submit certain EEO-related information and publicly identify the race, ethnicity and gender of employees at all nonexempt radio and television stations.
+The court ruled that the FCC's use of the data to determine compliance with its EEO Rule had the effect of creating a racially-based quota system.
+Pillsbury's communications lawyers successfully litigated both of these cases and continue to represent the various State Broadcasters Associations in proceedings that ask the Commission to reconsider some aspects of the EEO Rule and, in particular, to adopt EEO reporting requirements that do not require public disclosure of this data.